CarlosSac/ai201-project4-provenance-guard/planning.md

 ### Signal 1: LLM Classifier (Groq `llama-3.3-70b-versatile`)

-**What it measures:** Holistic semantic patterns, specifically whether the text reads like output from a language model.
-The LLM is as to evaluate: predictable transition phrases ("moreover", "it is worth noting", "delve into"), uniform paragraph rhythm, absence of personal voice or contradiction, and overly resolved conclusions.
+The LLM classifier measures Holistic semantic patterns, specifically whether the text reads like output from a language model.
+The LLM is prompted to evaluate: predictable transition phrases ("moreover", "it is worth noting", "delve into"), uniform paragraph rhythm, absence of personal voice or contradiction, and overly resolved conclusions.
 These are hallmarks of token-prediction generation, not human drafting.

 **Output format:** A single float, `llm_score`, in the range `[0.0, 1.0]`.